gtiosclub/gtios.club/tutorials/about-me/part1.md

 ---
+layout: tutorial_pages
+part: 1
-title: Part 1 - Introduction to Autolayout
+title: Introduction to Autolayout
-permalink: about-me-part1.html
+permalink: /about-me-part-1/
-sidebar: tutorials
 ---

 This tutorial will teach you how to build an About Me app using Interface Builder and Autolayout.
 Before we start building our app, though, let's talk about Autolayout.